ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

    Maximum Data:
    : A variable-length integer indicating the maximum amount of data that can be
-     sent on the entire connection, in units of bytes.
+     sent on the entire session, in units of bytes.

 All data sent in WT_STREAM capsules counts toward this limit.
 The sum of the lengths of Stream Data fields in WT_STREAM capsules MUST NOT exceed the value